 At a time when air cargo is in the spotlight, his presentation – ‘Vaccine import process and operation management’ – outlined how Cathay Pacific’s Vaccine Solution is managing the challenges and temperature requirements for shipping different COVID-19 vaccines during this critical distribution phase.

 The airline’s Vaccine Solution is now in full swing and has been recognised by UNICEF in its Humanitarian Air Freight Initiative.
-Key to this recognition was the airline’s ability to ensure safe delivery of temperature-sensitive life-science shipments through its recent CEIV Pharma recertification, plus next-generation technologies such as its new Ultra Track product, which allows for near-real-time 24/7 monitoring of cargo, and at no additional charge for vaccine shipments.
+Key to this recognition was the airline’s ability to ensure safe delivery of temperature-sensitive life-science shipments through its recent CEIV Pharma recertification, plus next-generation technologies such as its new Ultra Track product, which allows for near-real-time 24/7 monitoring of cargo, making it ideal for vaccine shipments.

 Lau added that enhancements to training for Cathay Pacific Services Limited (CPSL) and ground-handling subsidiary Hong Kong Airport Services Ltd (HAS) have enhanced cargo handling capability at the Cathay Pacific Cargo Terminal and Hong Kong International Airport (HKIA) for these critical shipments.